CuongNgyn2005/CE103/README.md

 **Student**: Nguyen Hoang Quoc Cuong
 ## Overview

-These project can visualize the core things to build up your fundamental skills to improve the uses of function (especially is clean code)
+These project can visualize the core things to build up your fundamental skills and improve the uses of function (especially is clean code)
 ----
 *LAB from UIT-VNU*